simonw/llm/docs/plugins/directory.md

 {ref}`Embedding models <embeddings>` are models that can be used to generate and store embedding vectors for text.

 - **[llm-sentence-transformers](https://github.com/simonw/llm-sentence-transformers)** adds support for embeddings using the [sentence-transformers](https://www.sbert.net/) library, which provides access to [a wide range](https://www.sbert.net/docs/pretrained_models.html) of embedding models.
+- **[llm-clip](https://github.com/simonw/llm-clip)** provides the [CLIP](https://openai.com/research/clip) model, which can be used to embed images and text in the same vector space, enabling text search against images.
+See [Build an image search engine with llm-clip](https://simonwillison.net/2023/Sep/12/llm-clip-and-chat/) for more on this plugin.

 ## Extra commands